 Victoria USA I don’t know if this fits on the site, (which I love by the way), because Judaism is a religion and not a race.
 But I am sick and tired of being judged by my Jewishness and comments like “you don’t have a Jewish nose” or “kinky Jew-fro” and “if someone picks up […]

-Kern Seattle, OR With each passing decade (now 5 of them)I have reflected on whether the issue of race has improved, declined or remained the same.
-I must say that it seems that for every step forward (a President of color, women and PEO astronauts, noted Black scientists, a holiday named after a Black man) [...]
+Kern, Seattle, OR.
+Collected from The Race Card Project, On Location: Seattle Community Colleges With each passing decade (now 5 of them)I have reflected on whether the issue of race has improved, declined or remained the same.
+I must say that it seems that for every step forward (a President of color, women and PEO […]

 Rachel Allocco Phoenix, AZ My boyfriend is Mexican and grew up in Southern Arizona near the Mexico border.
 His father, a successful doctor and US Army veteran, is from Mexico.
 His mother is from a predominately Latino neighborhood in Los Angeles.
 People assume that because he grew up immersed in his Mexican heritage, the future […]

 Francesca Magno Portland, ME I come from a very large Irish/Italian family.
 We have traditions and ideals representative of different cultures.
 Yet, when people identify me I am simply a white girl.
 People do not view me as a mix of races.
 I could be any other ugg wearing, latte in hand, textaholic, but I […]

 Josh Raymond Studio City, CA Despite what people say, or the balances of social power, I was born white and am continually judged on that.
 People make assumptions based on my skin color and like any other victim of racism I can’t change who I am or the color of my skin.
 There is no […]